prometheus/docs/content/docs/introduction/glossary.md

 ### Silence

-A silence in the Alertmanager prevents alerts with labels matching the silence from being included in notifications.
+A silence in the Alertmanager prevents alerts, with labels matching the silence, from being included in notifications.

 ### Target

 One application, server or endpoint that Prometheus is scraping.
+Any individually scraped target is called an instance, usually corresponding to a single process.